 Risk assessments are plagued by subjectivity which means they simply cannot be relied upon to meet their objective.
 Subjectivity prevents the assessments from being used across business silos and makes verification by audit or compliance review impossible.

 Common standards and assumptions makes information collected across the organization objective, quantifiable and comparable, enabling better analysis, issue resolution and issue escalation when necessary.
 LogicManager is populated with a risk assessment template framework with best practices, which is also configurable for your organization.

 - Objective evaluation criteria – Often, one person’s 9 is another person’s 7.
-LogicManager provides a clear definition on what each of the 5 buckets are in unambiguous terms.
-There are multiple ways of expressing severity, both qualitative and quantitative, such as financial, legal, strategic, etc. Any qualitative criterion can be given a score to become quantitative and comparable across the enterprise.
+LogicManager’s risk analysis template provides a clear definition on what each of the 5 buckets are in unambiguous terms.
+There are multiple ways of expressing severity, both qualitatively and quantitatively, such as financial, legal, strategic, etc. Any qualitative criterion can be given a score to become quantitative and comparable across the enterprise.
 All standards can be compared, including laws, regulations and corporate policies and procedures, with current practices.

 - Calibrated assessment criteria – A variety of risk assessment criteria is used within LogicManager and all are on a 1-10 scale and calibrated, meaning that the description of a 7, even if described differently in different assessment criteria has the same meaning of severity.
 This allows the aggregation of risk assessments to provide a holistic view of risk.